bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 <script src="https://gist.github.com/bpatra/584290fbd46f8267e5f4f63eecfe1b6c.js"></script>

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/down_layer_1output-300x246.jpg' caption="On the extracted feature on the bottom layer from the L picture with ellipse.
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/down_layer_1output.jpg' caption="On the extracted feature on the bottom layer from the L picture with ellipse.
 We see in green the activated regions.
-The ellipsis is strongly activated but also the pacifier." %}
+The ellipsis is strongly activated but also the pacifier." size_class="small" %}

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/down_layers-300x213.jpg' caption="From the bottom layers of our neural network model, the ellipsis are obviously the most activated regions of the input picture." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/down_layers.jpg' caption="From the bottom layers of our neural network model, the ellipsis are obviously the most activated regions of the input picture." size_class="medium" %}

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/uperlayers-300x152.jpg' caption="With upper layers, it is visible that the patterns that is captured for the classification is the curve of the stroke path of our ellipsis.
-Similarly, the square corners of the rectangles are captured." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/uperlayers.jpg' caption="With upper layers, it is visible that the patterns that is captured for the classification is the curve of the stroke path of our ellipsis.
+Similarly, the square corners of the rectangles are captured." size_class="medium" %}

 <h2>Back to the real face recognition problem</h2>
 Now it is time to get back to our original problem: classification of my baby girls without relying on any trick, just with face recognition on the original images.
 The simple Convnet in the previous section will not be sufficient to build a classifier with significant accuracy.
 We will need  bigger artillery.